 Another way to look at it is this: all of us on this planet are people.
 All of us have a conscience.
 All of us don't follow it.
 None of us have any more right to determine morality than any others - not even someone democratically elected... by a bunch of other flawed people.
 But someone has to make the decision.
 That's why everyone can and should make it for themselves.
 No one determines morality, everyone simply decides it.

-Now, you might argue that if everyone acted this way there would be a lot of conflict in the world.
-Well, that may be true.
-But isn't people getting hurt because they disagree about what's right better than people doing what they believe is wrong?
-If there was a planet full of conscientous and benevolent but impoverished and war-torn people and a planet of selfish hedonists living in near-utopia and you had to destroy one, which would you destroy?
+There's one last point I want to make.
+I made a bunch of arguments up there about how an Anarcho-Vigilantist society would not be a world rife with violence despite the vigilantist mindset.
+But more importantly is that it doesn't matter if Anarcho-Vigilantism would involve a lot of violence.
+Isn't people getting hurt because they disagree about what's right better than people doing what they believe is wrong?
+If there was a planet full of conscientious and benevolent but impoverished and war-torn people and a planet of selfish hedonists living in near-utopia and you had to destroy one, which would you destroy?
 Would you rather have suffering or evil be rampant?